-The name "ambrosia beetle" is given to beetles that have a symbiotic relationship with so-called "ambrosia fungi."
-Female beetles bore through the bark, the phloem, and straight into the xylem where they tunnel to create galleries in which they lay eggs.
+The graphic (click on above title) illustrates how ambrosia beetles make a living.
+Females bore through the bark, the phloem, and straight into the xylem where they tunnel to create galleries in which they lay eggs.
 As they tunnel, they release fungal spores.
-The resulting fungus colonizes and digests wood.
+The resulting "ambrosia fungus" colonizes and digests wood.

 Ambrosia beetle larvae do not eat wood; they eat the fungal "ambrosia" that grows from the walls of the tunneled galleries.
-In other words, the larvae don't need to extract nutrients directly from tough "lumber;" they let the fungi do the work.
+In other words, the larvae don't need to extract nutrients directly from woody xylem; they let the fungus do the work.
 The image below shows the ambrosia fungus appearing as a white rind-like growth lining the walls of the galleries.

-As female beetles bore into xylem, they push a mixture of excrement (frass) and wood particles backwards out of their entrance holes.
+As female beetles bore into the xylem, they push a mixture of excrement (frass) and wood particles backward out of their entrance holes.
 The sticky mixture clings together as it is extruded and has been commonly described as looking like "frass toothpicks".

 New ambrosia beetle adults emerge from deep within the xylem through the holes that were created by the parent females.
 Thus, ambrosia beetles produce fewer holes and their holes can be separated from those produced by bark beetles by inserting a bent paper clip to measure the depth or by removing bark to reveal that holes extend into the xylem.

 Trees can defend themselves against bark and ambrosia beetles as well as other tree borers.
 This may involve chemical compounds that affect the "taste" of the host tree or that interfere with beetle development.
 Other defenses may involve physical exclusion such as conifers exuding resin to "pitch out" beetles as they attempt to bore into trees.